NilRom/UNI/README.md

 ## [ML Demo](https://github.com/NilRom/UNI/tree/main/ML_Demo)
 This folder contains a sample demo of the object detection model I implemented at XPL.
 I can naturally not share the code for the original model, however this folder contains a demo of what the model actually does.
 Below are some sample outputs from the model when it is run on some test input.
+Please see the notebook file titled "Demo.ipynb" for a full demo.
 <p float="left">
   <img src="https://user-images.githubusercontent.com/79469939/135309068-ed983ec9-469c-4f58-b958-fa46e514ae2c.png" width="400" height = "300"/>
   <img src="https://user-images.githubusercontent.com/79469939/135309198-c15d8377-ccb7-4bd3-9560-92375afc1086.png" width="400" height = "300"/>